wp-plugins/codepeople-post-map/readme.txt

 *   Allows to draw routes through points in the same post.
 *   Allows to display a link to get directions to the point.
 *   Allows to display a link to open the point directly on Google Maps.
+*   Allows to display a link to display directly the street view in the specific point.
 *   Allows to display multiple maps in the same post/page (but displays the same points in all maps on page).
 *   Allows to insert the map as widget on sidebars.
+*   Allows to styling the map.
 *   Allows to associate the Google maps with any public post_type in WordPress.
 *   In non singular webpages, Google Maps display a map for each post.